base/base/docs/specs/protocol/proposals.md

    withdrawal against the state root (proving first the storage root of the L2toL1MessagePasser against the state root, then the withdrawal against that storage root), we can prove against the L2toL1MessagePasser's storage root directly, thus reducing the verification cost of withdrawals on L1.

+   After Isthmus hard fork, the `withdrawal_storage_root` is present in the [block header as `withdrawalsRoot`][header-withdrawals-root] and can be used directly, instead of computing the storage root of the L2toL1MessagePasser contract.

+   Similarly, if Isthmus hard fork is active at the genesis block, the `withdrawal_storage_root` is present in the [block header as `withdrawalsRoot`][header-withdrawals-root].

 ## L2 Output Oracle Smart Contract